blockdiag/blockdiag.com/sources/en/seqdiag/index.rst

 seqdiag - simple sequence-diagram image generator
 =================================================

-`seqdiag` generate sequence-diagram image file from .diag file.
+`seqdiag` generates sequence-diagram images from .diag files (similar to graphviz's DOT files).
-.diag file is similar to DOT file (graphviz's).

-You can get diagrams like this.
+You can get diagrams like this:

 .. seqdiag::